Dhari Devi Temple Overview

 Best Time to Visit Dhari Devi Temple

-The best time to visit Dhari Devi Temple is from March to June and during the Navratri festivals.
+The best time to visit Dhari Devi Temple in Srinagar is from March to June and during the Navratri festivals.
 The temple remains open throughout the year, but the monsoon season (July to September) should be avoided due to possible landslides and road blockages in the region.

 Summer (March to June)